nicklearning/plant-info-project/README.md

 ## Additional features for adding another API
-Use google maps to show user a location for a nearby nursery/plant store
+Use Google maps to show user a location for a nearby nursery/plant store

 ## UI Frameworks other than Bootstrap.